Mayurifag/mayurifag.ru/README.md

 ### High priority

+* [ ] Sync time with ntp automatically, with notification if it's not synced.
+I need it for some of my time-sensitive services.
 * [x] Some strange things with Traefik config.
 If problem with "my-headers@file" -> return "my-headers@file"
 * [ ] Log rotation for docker containers - or default settings after install